Tumworobere/Assignment11-Javascript/README.md

 This article covers various javascript array methods.
 Below is a summary of the key points from what i have read and understood on Array methods

 ## 1 .
 ARRAY METHODS
-# Array Length:
-Think of an array like a list.
+**Array Length:**Think of an array like a list.
 The length tells you how many things are in the list.
 # Array toString():
-This turns the list into a sentence, seperated by commas Instead of saying "apple", banana", orange",it makes it look like apple, banana ,orange.
+This turns the list into a sentence, seperated by commas Instead of saying "apple", "banana", "orange",it makes it look like apple, banana ,orange.
 # Popping and Pushing:
 Popping is like taking the last thing out of a bag while Pushing is putting a new thing into the bag. the pop() method removes the last item on the list while the  push () method adds a new item on the list
 # Shifting Elements: